-I’ve been thinking about Teacher Appraisals for years, when finally it hit me like a flash—why can’t they be super-simple?
+I’ve been thinking about Teacher Appraisals for years when finally it hit me like a flash—why can’t they be simpler?

 What Are They Worth?

 First, are teacher appraisals worth doing at all?
 It’s definitely an argument, considering that Finland has led the world in educational excellence for a handful of years and they don’t bother with appraising teachers.
 They simply hire the crème of the crop and let them do their job.
 But for those of us working within more conventional systems of schooling, we like to think that teacher appraisals can help pinpoint areas that need growth in a teacher’s skill-set.

 As Head of Department, I’ve been a champion of peer-appraisals for some time.
 In Colombia, I worked with a colleague studying for his principal certificate.
 To his credit, he made a form for us teachers to use to appraise one another.
 We would take the form to each other’s classes, visit for about 20 minutes or so and fill it out.
 The form was simple and positive.
 For the first question we jotted down some effective teaching techniques observed; and for the second, we noted suggestions for growth based on what’s worked in our own experience.

 Although there are a few cutting-edge administrators out there, many hew to the top-down way of assessing teachers and never tried teacher-to-teacher.
 Peer-evaluations make a lot of sense since we know our role best.